Product

 New York taught us about vertical complexity-how similar building facades can exist at different heights and angles throughout Manhattan's dense urban canyon.
 Los Angeles introduced us to horizontal sprawl challenges, where similar architectural elements spread across vast distances with subtle but important variations.

-Each city expansion didn't just add new data—it fundamentally improved our understanding of urban visual patterns across all regions.
+Each city expansion didn't just add new data-it fundamentally improved our understanding of urban visual patterns across all regions.
+Knowledge gained from analyzing Manhattan's grid system helped us understand Chicago's urban planning.
+Insights from LA's suburban sprawl improved our accuracy in similar environments nationwide.

 Technical Innovations Born from Scale